 Leslie M. Sammis has focused her career on criminal defense.
 She graduated from the University of Florida College of Law (UF), with Honors, in 1999.
 Leslie completed internships with the State Attorney’s Office prosecuting felony offenses, the United States Attorney’s Office in Tampa working with federal prosecutors, and a federal judicial internship with the Honorable Henry Lee Adams, Jr., United States District Judge, for the Middle District of Florida, Tampa Division.
 As a former Assistant Public Defender for the Fourth Judicial Circuit, Leslie represented clients in misdemeanor, juvenile, and felony court.
 Since entering private practice and founding the Sammis Law Firm, Leslie has continued her focus on criminal and DUI defense.

-Amanda Brunson is an experienced criminal defense attorney in Tampa, FL, at the Sammis Law Firm.
-After graduating Summa Cum Laude from the University of North Florida in 2009.
-She obtained her Bachelor of Arts in Criminal Justice.
-During college, she had the opportunity to complete an internship at the Public Defender’s Office for the 4th Judicial Circuit.
-Ms. Brunson always knew she wanted to be an attorney, but her passion for criminal defense work began during her first internship assisting with the Investigations Bureau and interviewing clients at the jail.
-After obtaining her B.A., Amanda attended Florida Coastal School of Law in Jacksonville, Florida.
-She finished in the top 9% of her class and graduated Cum Laude in 2012.
-While in law school, she focused her studies on criminal work and completed a Florida Bar Fellowship with the Public Defender’s Office in the Major Crimes Bureau.
+Amanda Brunson is an experienced criminal defense attorney in Tampa, FL.
+After graduating Summa Cum Laude from the University of North Florida in 2009, she obtained her Bachelor of Arts in Criminal Justice.
+During college, she completed an internship at the Public Defender’s Office for the 4th Judicial Circuit.
+Her passion for criminal defense work began during her first internship assisting with the Investigations Bureau and interviewing clients at the jail.
+After obtaining her B.A., Amanda graduated Cum Laude from the Florida Coastal School of Law in 2012.
+She completed a Florida Bar Fellowship with the Public Defender’s Office in the Major Crimes Bureau.
 After spending several years at the Public Defender’s Office as an Assistant Public Defender gaining valuable trial experience, she joined the Sammis Law Firm.
 Her practice is now focused primarily on serious felony offenses in state court.